 Now here’s a good tip for you: if you are unsure of your location, it pays to take a few deep breaths and estimate, whether it is smarter to continue or to stop and camp.
 What are the current weather conditions?
 Visibility?
 Your own level of exhaustion?
 Time of day?
 How long until darkness?
 It’s unwise to continue forcefully when you’re tired because you are more likely to make mistakes then.
 Weather conditions such as rain, fog, a blizzard, or something similar may also hinder looking for a reference point in the landscape to figure out where you are.
 In these cases it’s best to stop and wait for the weather to clear.

-”After walking for a while, I recognised a rock from my old hikes and managed to locate us on the map.
+”After walking for a while, I recognized a rock from my old hikes and managed to locate us on the map.
 My own rough estimate had been accurate, but I kept wondering, how we had ended up on such a path that shouldn’t have been anywhere close to our route.

 Foolhardy and not learning from our previous mistakes, we naturally kept walking too long the next day as well: we hiked in the darkness again, and in even poorer weather than previously.
 My dog Viima refused to walk in the front.
 It only does this when it feels it’s safer to let a human lead, most often because of tiredness or in darkness.
 Otherwise Viima is a leader dog until the bitter end, and rarely allows for anyone else to walk in front of it on hikes.
 It began to snow and visibility was extremely poor.
 We started to cross the fell in the dark and in a snowstorm, which made me super-excited.
 We are both daredevils, so when someone suggests something, it only takes a minute for the other one to be ready to go, no matter how stupid the suggestion is.